OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings.md

 In order to be able to format date-values there is the"dateFormatter"-object.
 It offers methods to format the "*Raw" formats.
 To just format a raw format there is the "formatDate()" function.
 To add a given period of time there is the formatDateRelative(Date baseLineDate, days, months, years) which adds the period given in days/months/years to the baseLineDate.

+Signatures, logos or similar can be integrated into the certificate as static graphics via the optional variables.
+The corresponding files must be available for this with the certificate template.

 ???+ note "Here a list of the most important variables:"

     _User:_